faranalytics/memoir/README.md

 handler.setLevel(Level.DEBUG);

 //  Create an instance of a Formatter.
-//  Pass a function to the constructor of the Formatter
-//  that will format the message and optionally add metadata. let formatter = new Formatter<string, string>(
+//  Pass a function to the constructor of the Formatter that will format the message and add metadata. let formatter = new Formatter<string, string>(
-    (message: string, { level, func, url, line, col }: Meta): string => `${level}:${new Date().toISOString()}:${func}:${line}:${col}:${message}`
+    (message: string, { level, func, url, line, col }: IMeta): string => `${level}:${new Date().toISOString()}:${func}:${line}:${col}:${message}`
 );